 Hosted by Tethys and OES-Environmental, there are many archived webinars that can be accessed.
 You can sign up to receive invitations to live webinars here.

-Tethys and OES-Environmental have participated in and held many conferences and workshops.
-This list provides just a glimpse of some of the primary events.
+Tethys and OES-Environmental have participated in and held many conferences and workshop; This list provides just a glimpse of some of the primary events.

 Similar to webinars, these forum are intended to bring a small group of professionals together to discuss specific priority areas of marine energy research.